From which countries do applicants require a student visa to study in the UK?

-As part of the application process, you will need to pay an Immigration Health Surcharge of £150 for each year of the course that you intend to study on to entitle you to healthcare under the National Health Service (NHS).
-You will also need to pay £75 for any additional 1-6 months leave to remain.
+As part of the application process, you will need to pay an Immigration Health Surcharge of £470 for each year of the course that you intend to study on to entitle you to healthcare under the National Health Service (NHS).
 For more information please visit the link below.

 You must be able to demonstrate that you have the necessary funds to be able to support yourself whilst you study in the UK.
-The maintenance requirements for students studying outside of London are £1,015 per month (for 9 months) for living costs.
+The maintenance requirements for students studying outside of London are £1,023 per month (for 9 months) for living costs.
+This means will need to evidence that you have £9,207.
 In addition, you will need to demonstrate that you have the requisite funds in your account to pay your tuition fees.
 Please note that these funds must be in your nominated bank account for at least 28 consecutive days before you submit your visa application.
-For example, for 2018 entry you would need to show you had £13,900 (tuition fees) + £9,135 (maintenance costs) = £23,035.
-More details are provided below about immigration rules and maintenance funds.

 Planning Your Arrival

 You will receive a temporary visa (vignette) in your passport that lasts for 30 days and it will clearly state when it is due to expire.
 You must travel to the UK within this timeframe otherwise you will not be able to enter the UK.

 When you arrive in the UK, you will need to collect your Biometric Residence Permit (BRP) from the nominated Post Office, and details will be given in your decision letter.
 Please note, you are required to collect your BRP within 10 days of arriving in the UK.
 It's important to collect it within this timeframe as it may be returned the UKVI and your 'leave to remain' curtailed.
 You will need to bring your BRP with you to enrolment.
 We've included some Guidance Notes provided by the Government which explains more about BRP, and what it can be used for.